 So, assume three suppliers are competing for the same opportunity.
 In that case, customers divide that time equally across all three, leaving any given sales team with a small window of opportunity to interact directly with that customer — perhaps five to six per cent of the total buying time, if they are fortunate!

 Today's B2B buyers rely heavily on digital data and information to support the progress of their entire buying journey.
-For example, in survey after survey, B2B buyers engaged in the complex purchase report using digital — particularly supplier's websites — with the nearly equal frequency as the supplier's sales reps to gather the input and information necessary to complete a range of buying jobs, e.g., identifying problems, exploring solutions, building requirements, selecting suppliers.
-Ultimately, customers have mainly become agnostic regarding where they find the information necessary to advance purchase deliberations.
+For example, in survey after survey, B2B buyers engaged in the complex purchase report using digital — particularly supplier's websites — with nearly equal frequency as the supplier's sales reps to gather the input and information necessary to complete a range of buying jobs, e.g., identifying problems, exploring solutions, building requirements, selecting suppliers.
+Ultimately, customers have become agnostic regarding where they find the information necessary to advance purchase deliberations.

 Now that most of that information is available online, sales reps are no longer the main channel to the customers but one possible channel.
 And customers are leaving many sales reps struggling to provide unique value to merit the additional time and effort of person-to-person interactions.